 Note: ringworm in not an infection caused by worms.
 It is a name given to a type of fungal skin infection.

-Which medicines are usually prescribed for worms?
+Which medicines are usually prescribed for worm infections?

 Other medicines that may be prescribed for the various types of worm infections include: